We follow a detailed progression of skills in Science. Click on the fab Science Club photo to see them in more detail.

-2. Answers questions about the world around them.
+2. Answer questions about the world around them

 At Greensted Junior School, scientific enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
 Topics, such as Plants, are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
 This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics whilst embedding this procedural knowledge into the long-term memory.